geistinteractive/qboSync/fm-files/README.md

 1. `Get From QBO and Copy Response` script, allows easy access to QBO's version of the record you are currently viewing in the UI.
 You have to find the script in Script Workspace to run it.
 2. `QBOEntity` has a "Dev Tools" popover with a few options:
    1. Enable/Disable Logging
       This is a _very_ simple system that stores QBO requests and responses in a repeating global variable.
 You are expected to view the log via the Data Viewer (or copy it for pasting into a text editor).
-This is really only designed by use for use by us, which is why I'm not mentioning it in the version history.
+This is really only designed for use by us, which is why I'm not mentioning it in the version history.
    2. Clear Log Data
    3. Delete ALL Synced Data
       Useful for switching between test companies while developing; I've been having to switch between a company with shipping enabled and one with it disabled, this script has been useful for that.